LiteralHell/FredOS/README.md

 # FredOS
-A very basic 16-bit operating system.
-Based off the OS creation tutorial on the MikeOS website.
+A very basic 16-bit operating system based off the OS creation tutorial on the MikeOS website.
+You can find that guide here: http://mikeos.sourceforge.net/write-your-own-os.html